xiwcx/diehardjinglecrew/index.md

 ## Weekend 4

-- **Diehard (December 18)**: Watch arguably the best Christmas movie and have a slumber party before setting out in the morning for...
+- **Diehard (Dec.
+18)**: Watch arguably the best Christmas movie and have a slumber party before setting out in the morning for...
-- **Bethlehem, PA (December 19)**: A pilgrimage to the holy land in order to retrieve a bounty of filthy goods from the gods Vegan Treats.
+- **Bethlehem, PA (Dec.
+19)**: A pilgrimage to the holy land in order to retrieve a bounty of filthy goods from the gods Vegan Treats.

 ## Weekend 5
-- **Jewish Christmas (Dec 25)**: eat Chinese food, watch movies until we explode.
+- **Jewish Christmas (Dec.
+25)**: eat Chinese food, watch movies until we explode.

 ## Weekend 6

 - **New Year’s Eve (Dec.
 31)**: We can’t believe another year’s gone by and still nothing (NOTHING!) as if we didn’t even try… Come stand in front of the kitchen window with your friends buck naked, drenched in sparkling cider, looking at a bunch of strangers looking at them, looking at us, looking at them…
 - **New Year’s Day (Jan.
-1)**: Our pagan sisters will help us commune with the spirit world via the tarot.
-Come figure out what 2016 holds or shuffle some pieces of paper around a table.
-Your choice.
+1)**: We’ll give you plenty of time to recover from partying and then we’ll have breakfast for dinner.

 ## Weekend 7
 - **Tubing (Jan.
 9)**: Come ruin your body with us.
 Maybe we’ll get a cabin, we’ll cross this bridge when we get to it.